Access with Azure Active Directory groups

 - To create and manage Azure AD groups, you need Azure AD administrator permissions or have the directory administrator delegate those permissions to you in the Azure portal.

-- Be aware that Azure AD changes might take up to 24 hours to be visible in Azure DevOps.
+- Azure AD changes might take up to 1 hour to be visible in Azure DevOps.

 Add an Azure AD group to an Azure DevOps group